Introduction to Plenny Shake Active v3.0

-It is a nutritionally complete meal that is high in plant-protein, omega 3, fibre and low in sugar and salt.
+Plenny Shake Active is a nutritionally complete meal that is high in protein and fiber, a source of omega-3, and low in sugar.

-One meal of Plenny Shake Active provides you with at least 20% of the daily recommended intakes for all macronutrients and micronutrients your body needs to function properly: proteins, carbohydrates, fats, and all the 26 essential vitamins and minerals.
+One meal of Plenny Shake Active provides you with all macronutrients and micronutrients your body needs to function properly: proteins, carbohydrates, fats, and all 26 essential vitamins and minerals.

 Nutritional breakdown